arokem/scipy-optimize/04-cross-validation.md

 How do we know that a model is *good enough*?

-In the previous section, we managed to reduce the SSE substantially relative to the linear model, by fitting a non-linear, but it's still not perfect.
+In the previous section, we managed to reduce the SSE substantially relative to the linear model, by fitting a non-linear one, but it's still not perfect.
 How about trying a more complicated model, with more parameters?
 Another function that is often used to fit psychometric data is the Weibull cumulative distribution function, named after the great Swedish mathematician and engineer [Waloddi